 And those learned Toyota employees?
 Well, their crazy continuing improvements now produce nearly $1,800 in profit for every car they build.

 He and his colleagues’ at Toyota, or his American competitor’s sleeps better at night.

 While his American competitor’s dreams finally came true when executives learned they could replace humans with Japan‘s robots, Kawai’s learning nightmares were ongoing.

 Humans, who as it turns out, actually knew how to learn, but had been losing touch with of all things the human touch.
 Funny how these things work.
 Or don’t.

-Those two hands would come in quite handy, soon.
+Those two hands would come in quite handy soon.

-Because while Kawai has forged more than his fair share of steel in his career, and then used that knowledge to learn how to build even better cars, what he has forged far more of, is the respect he’s built using his own two hands.
+Because while Kawai has forged more than his fair share of steel in his career, and then used that knowledge to learn how to build even better cars, what he has forged far more of, is the respect he’s made using his own two hands.

 A direct result of American executives who spend far more time learning about finance and big data from charts and graphs, than respect for people at the place where employees must live and work.

-While fifty-five years is a long, long time to wait for a promotion, apparently it’s well worth the wait for the 67 year old.
+While fifty-five years is a long, long time to wait for a promotion, apparently it’s well worth the wait for the 67-year-old.

 Mission seemingly accomplished.
 The tree of continuous improvement is about to sprout a new root structure with an even deeper trunk than ever before.

-By putting their incredible human growth hormone of learning back into place, the company’s new architecture expects to be able to reduce initial plant investment by approximately 40 percent compared to 2008.
+By putting their incredible human growth hormone of learning back into place, the company’s new architecture expects to be able to reduce initial plant investment by approximately 40 per cent compared to 2008.

-This may indeed look like an improved model for your mother’s once prized, 150 horsepower Prius, but it will instead, deliver Formula One race car like results with dual engines that will once again, take the world by storm.
+This may indeed look like an improved model for your mother’s once prized, 150 horsepower Prius, but it will instead, deliver Formula One racecar-like results with dual engines that will once again, take the world by storm.